flanksource/docs/mission-control/docs/config-db/scrapers/custom/index.md

 Config items are stored as `jsonb` fields in PostgreSQL.

- The JSON used is typically returned by resource provider e.g.  `kubectl get -o json` or `aws --output=json`
+The JSON used is typically returned by a resource provider. e.g. `kubectl get -o json` or `aws --output=json`.

-The UI will convert from JSON to YAML when showing the config.
+When displaying the config, the UI will automatically convert the JSON data to YAML for improved readability.

 ### XML / Properties